- How are pituitary tumors treated?

 - More treatment information for pituitary tumors

-Treatment of functional (hormone-producing) pituitary tumors
+Treatment of functional (hormone-making) pituitary tumors

 The treatment of functional pituitary tumors depends on which type of hormone they make.